seisiuneer/zoombuttons/README.md

 It's essentially a button board that copies text onto the clipboard, which you can then paste into the Zoom chat.

+Any tunes added to the #tunes div will automatically be alphabetized and will include alphabetic headers for each letter.

 Other than including jQuery, the utility is completely self-contained.

 # Installing